 The endoscope is passed through the nostril into the nose.
 It is then passed from the nose into the throat and then to the voice box.
 The surgeon may ask you to poke out the tongue, protrude the jaw, speak, sing, swallow or cough to demonstrate different parts of the throat and different movements of the vocal cords.

 The endoscope is attached to a computer screen to allow you to watch the procedure.
 Many patients are fascinated to see what the inside of their throat looks like and particularly to see how the vocal cords move with speech.
 Photos may be taken.
-These will be saved in your confidential medical record and you can request an image to be emailed to you if desired.
+These will be saved in your confidential medical record.
 After the procedure the photos are used to help explain what was seen and also to allow comparison over time.
-Photos may also be emailed to your speech therapist.
+If you would like a copy of a photo or video from your endoscopy, our nurse can use your phone to record it.
+You can then keep the images and share them with your speech therapist and GP as needed.

 Patients are often worried that they will gag during the examination.
 This is very uncommon.
 To reduce gagging and make the examination as comfortable as possible, the following is helpful: